 The Scheme is technically a defined benefit scheme.
 However, the Scheme is unfunded and the Department for Education uses a notional fund as the basis for calculating the employers' contribution rate paid by local authorities.
-The Authority is not able to identify its share of underlying financial position and performance of the scheme with sufficient reliability for accounting purposes.
+The Authority is not able to identify its share of the underlying financial position and performance of the scheme with sufficient reliability for accounting purposes.
 For the purposes of this Statement of Accounts, it is therefore accounted for on the same basis as a defined contribution scheme.
-In 2020/21, the Council paid £2.358m to Teachers Pensions in respect of retirement benefits.
-The employer contributions percentage remained at 23.68% of pensionable pay.
+In 2021/22, the Council paid £2.022m to Teachers Pensions in respect of retirement benefits.
+The employer contributions percentage remained at 17.7% of pensionable pay.
 There were no contributions remaining payable at the year-end.
-The amount paid in 2019/20 was £2.035m, 23.68% of pensionable pay.
+The amount paid in 2020/21 was £2.358m, 23.68% of pensionable pay.

 The Authority is responsible for the costs of any additional benefits awarded upon early retirement outside of the terms of the teachers' scheme.
 These costs are accounted for on a defined benefit basis.
 The Authority also employs staff who are part of the NHS Pensions Scheme, administered by NHS Pensions.
 This is largely due to the transfer, in 2013/14, of Public Health responsibilities from the NHS to the Council.
-In 2020/21, the Council paid £0.030m in respect of NHS pensions retirement benefits, representing 20.6% of pensionable pay.
-The amount paid in 2019/20 was £0.030m which was 20.6% of pensionable pay.
-There were no contributions remaining payable at the year end.
+In 2021/22, the Council paid £0.026m in respect of NHS pensions retirement benefits, representing 14.38% of pensionable pay.
+The amount paid in 2020/21 was £0.030m which was 20.6% of pensionable pay.
+NHS pension with respect to four employees was transferred to LGPS.
+There were no contributions remaining payable at the year's end.